Waylanders dev Gato Salvaje cuts ties with Chris Avellone after sexual assault allegations

 We have reached out to Owlcat Games, which is working on the RPG Pathfinder: Wrath of the Righteous, and asked them if it is still working with Avellone.

-Update: 2:20 p.m.: Techland has announced that it is ending its relationship with Avellone.
+Update at 2:20 p.m.
+Pacific: Techland has announced that it is ending its relationship with Avellone.

 Here's the statement regarding our cooperation with Chris Avellone: pic.twitter.com/ozLXZdVPZw